Snow0611/CarDealershipCS440/README.md

 # CarDealershipCS440
 Microservices Architecture Car Dealership program for CS 440 Project 3

+!IMPORTANT!
+# CarDealershipInventoryMicroservice = CarDealershipCarMicroservice
+Despite renaming it to CarDealershipCarMicroservice everywhere I could find, Visual Studio refuses to rename the path of the microservice.
+This is why it is renamed in the Dockerfile aswell.

-This is a Microservices Web System for Car Dealerships to keep track of and manage car inventory.
+This is a Microservices Web System for Car Dealerships to keep track of and manage car, staff and lot inventory.